AFM Tip Shape Effects

 The two most important AFM tip related factors that affect the quality of the AFM scans are the apex radius of curvature and the sidewall angles (Fig. 1).
-The AFM tip radius is the real limitation of the ultimate resolution that an AFM measurement can yield.
-Sidewall angles affect the accurate imaging of steep slopes.
+The AFM tip radius is the real limitation of the ultimate resolution that an AFM measurement can yield, while the AFM tip sidewall angles affect the accurate imaging of steep slopes.

 How does the AFM image compare to the real surface topography?
-The main effects of AFM tip geometry are shown on Fig. 2 and explained below.
+The main effects of AFM tip geometry are shown in Fig. 2 and explained below.

 The artifacts can be even more severe.
 When the pyramid has more than 1 AFM tip that can contact the sample surface during scanning, multiplication of feature images occurs (Fig. 9, Fig. 10).